combindma/laravel-facebook-pixel/README.md

 ## Introduction

-This package provides a smooth integration of Meta Pixel, along with a straightforward implementation of the latest Conversions API, enhancing your overall experience.This package provides a smooth integration of Pixel Meta, along with a straightforward implementation of the latest Conversions API, enhancing your overall experience.
+This package provides a smooth integration of Meta Pixel, along with a straightforward implementation of the latest Conversions API, enhancing your overall experience.